 Regularly cleaning your bike means you can check the various problems or faults at the same time.

 Taking the bike to a dealer for checks on Tyres or Brakes is usually free as is asking for advice, so don’t be afraid to ask.
 Most motorcycle dealers are always interested in you, not your money.

-Your bike will last you longer if you look after it so don’t be put off by getting your hands dirty once in a while to check the levels or wear & tear of the various parts of the bike.
+Your bike will last you longer if you look after it so don’t be put off by getting your hands dirty once in a while to check the levels or wear and tear of the various parts of the bike.